saravmani/mycloud/Rem/Self/Docker/Docker-File-DockerCompose.md

 ###### Docker File
 - It basically a configuration file.
 Which contains information about *Dependences, What to do?
 How to do etc.,*.
-We can say Docker file helps to dockerize a given applicaiton
+We can say Docker file helps to dockerize a given application
 - Mostly It contains 2 parts
-  * Building the applicaiton
+  * Building the application
-  * Run the applicaiton
+  * Run the application

-To Orchestrate we need docker-compose file
+To Orchestrate we need a docker-compose file
   - docker-compose.yml
   - docker-compose.override.yml
     *It can contain configuration overrides for existing services or entirely new services.
-Use case for multiple files is based on envrionment we can have multiple override files*
+The use case for multiple files is based on the environment we can have multiple override files*

   ###### Sample docker-compose.yml file for .net core WebApi project
   ```ini